Welcome to the Department of Couple and Family Therapy.

 Additionally, our programs abide by the AAMFT Code of Ethics.
 Specifically, the following:

 1.1 Non-Discrimination.
 Marriage and Family Therapists provide professional assistance to persons without discrimination on the basis of race, age, ethnicity, socioeconomic status, disability, gender, health status, religion, national origin, sexual orientation, gender identity or relationship status.

-The Department defines diversity as the wisdom and relational complexity arising from the interactions between society and the underserved and socially oppressed groups from different backgrounds, including but not limited to race, ethnicity, religion, sexuality, sexual orientation, nationality, mental and physical ability, age, gender, indigenous communities, and socioeconomic and relationship statuses.
+Definition of Diversity: The Department defines diversity as the wisdom and relational complexity arising from the interactions between society and the diverse, marginalized, underserved, and/or socially oppressed groups from different backgrounds, including but not limited to race, ethnicity, religion and spirituality (beliefs and affiliations), sexuality, sexual orientation, nationality and national origin, mental and physical ability, age, gender, gender identity, indigenous communities, disability, health status, and socioeconomic and relationship statuses.

 A young black man, Ahmaud Arbery, out for a run, is pursued and shot by two white men.
 A black woman, Breonna Taylor, asleep in her bed, is shot by police officers conducting a search warrant.
 A black birdwatcher in Central Park, Christian Cooper, asks a white woman to obey the law and leash her dog.
 She calls 911 and, falsely accusing him of threatening her life, pleads for the police to come and protect her.
 A white police officer kneels on the neck of a black man in his custody, George Floyd, killing him by cutting off his air supply.
 Three other officers stand by and watch.